Top of the page

-Premenstrual syndrome (PMS) is the name for some uncomfortable changes that can happen to women at a certain time of the month.
+Premenstrual syndrome (PMS) is the name for some uncomfortable changes that can happen at a certain time of the month.
 This is the time between when your body releases an egg (ovulation) and the first days of your period.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.